playframework/playframework/documentation/manual/releases/release27/Highlights27.md

 }
 ```

-You can of course also make your own custom constraints `@Repeatable` as well and Play will automatically recognise that.
+You can of course also make your own custom constraints `@Repeatable` as well and Play will automatically recognize that.

 ## Payloads for Java `validate` and `isValid` methods